simpleanalytics/docs/_docs/33_explained/10_team-roles.md

 ## Finance Manager

 Finance Managers handle all financial aspects of the team.
 They can update billing information, manage subscriptions, and cancel them if necessary.
 This role is essential for maintaining the financial health of the team, ensuring that all financial transactions and subscriptions are up-to-date and properly managed.
+If you don't want the finance manager to see the analytics data, make sure to select "No websites" when you invite them, otherwise they will get read-only permissions to your selected websites.

 ## Viewer